-establishing a party requires the permission of the Interior Ministry under Article 10 of Iran's constitution.
+Elected Institutions: The Presidency, the Majles (Parliament), the Assembly of Experts, and Recent Elections already been criticized as unfair because of the "screening" function of the Council of Guardians.
+Another criticism of the political process in Iran is the relative absence of political parties establishing a party requires the permission of the Interior Ministry under Article 10 of Iran's constitution.
 The standards to obtain approval are high: to date, numerous parties have filed for permission since the regime was founded, but only those considered loyal to the regime have been granted (or allowed to retain) license to operate.
 Some of those authorized include Ahmadinejad's "Alliance of Builders of Islamic Iran" party, and the "Executives of Construction" party.
 Some have been licensed and then banned, such as the two reformist parties, Islamic Iran Participation Front, and the Organization of Mojahedin of the Islamic Revolution.
 They were formally outlawed in September 2010.
-All these factors have tended to place moderate factions at major disadvantage.
+All of these factors work against moderate factions.